How To Introduce Dogs Without Creating A Lifetime Grudge

 Here’s exactly what to do, step-by-step, to give your dogs the best possible start.

-Step 1: Start Introductions in a Neutral Location
+Step 1: Start Introductions In A Neutral Location

 Introducing your new pup inside your current dog’s territory is like walking into someone’s kitchen and claiming the fridge.
 It’s not going to go well.